 - Gastric torsion, also known as bloat, is a condition where a dog's stomach fills with gas and fluid and twists, which can quickly lead to death if not treated immediately.

 To rescue an Airedale, contact National Airedale Rescue, which maintains a regional network of breed rescuers around the country.
 Airedale Terrier Rescue and Adoption serves the U.S. Midwest and Ontario, Canada.
-You can also do a breed search at Petfinder.com to see if your local shelter or rescue group has one available.
+You can also do a breed search at Petfinder or Save-a-Rescue to see if your local shelter or rescue group has one available.

-Airedales are a bold, smart and enthusiastic dog that does best in a home that will match his physical, mental and training needs.
-If you are looking for a dog that can do just about any dog sport, loves training and enjoys physical activities like hiking and running, the Airedale is a perfect match.
+Airedales are bold, smart, and enthusiastic dogs that do best in a home that will match their physical, mental, and training needs.
+If you are looking for a dog that can do just about any dog sport, loves training, and enjoys physical activities like hiking and running, the Airedale is a perfect match.